teri1712/student-management/README.md

 - My Courses (sortable, filter by year)
     - Displays student count per course
     - Link to Course details page to see enrolled students and latest scores
+- Teacher Course page
+    - Add assessments inline and import CSV for scores
+    - Post course notifications (Bootstrap-styled list, left accent)

+## Course Notifications

+- Endpoint: GET /notifications?courseId={id}&year={year}&sinceId={lastId}
+    - Returns JSON array of latest notifications (ordered by id desc)
+- Endpoint: POST /notifications (teacher only; must own the course)
+    - Body params: courseId, year, content
+- UI/Behavior
+    - Implemented with a lightweight polling script (no long-polling)
+    - Shared JS: scripts/course-notifs.js (imported by teacher and student course pages)
+    - Renders with Bootstrap list-group items; no inline script in JSP

 ## Student Views

 - My Grades
     - Optional filter by year
+    - Each row has an Enter button to open the selected course
     - Displays latest score per course, and aggregates average score and GPA (score/25)
+- Course Details (for student)
+    - Shows classmates (student ID and name only)
+    - Shows course notifications with the same Bootstrap styling and polling behavior

 ## JPA & DI